GennaroCecco/iTeam/README.md

 7. Login with ["m.nocerino@studenti.unisa.it"](mailto:m.nocerino5@studenti.unisa.it) password: **"lol"** for Team Manager.
 8. Click on button "Lista Team" and then click on the button "Ottimizza con la nostra AI".
 9. Enjoy.

+### How to run AI
+1. Open doc/iTeam_MDI.pdf.
+2. Go to chapter 5 and follow the step-by-step guide from there.

 ### Branches